geoserver/geoserver.github.io/_posts/2021-03-22-geoserver-2-19-0-released.md

 ## JTS 1.18.1

-GeoServer 2.19.0 includes the latest JTS Topology Suite 1.18.1 release, the headline feature is an optional "Overlay Next Generation" implementation that should provide a performance improvement for things tile generation, vector tiles, and get map requests.
+GeoServer 2.19.0 includes the latest JTS Topology Suite 1.18.1 release, the headline feature is an optional "Overlay Next Generation" implementation that should provide a performance improvement for operations such as tile generation, vector tiles, and get map requests.

 To try it out use the system property ``-Djts.overlay=ng`` - the effect should be small as we already have several optimizations in place before trying this now faster JTS Overlay.